Continuous assessment, evaluation, and suitable preparation of wood market statistics for questions from the BMEL

 The bases for our analyses are statistical data on production and trade with wood based products.
 Depending on the specific question we use appropriate methods and tools.

 It becomes apparent from long term analysis that the trade surplus of imports has been reduced continuously from in the 1970s until the 2000s.
 In the year 2002 the balance of trade with wood and wood based products for the first time turned positive in monetary terms and in 2004 in terms of the traded quantities.
 Since then considerably trade surpluses in export values have been achieved, while again an import surplus can be observed in traded quantities since 2011.
+In 2016 export surplus of values was about 5.7 billion Euro, while quantities showed an import surplus of 6.6 million m³(r).

 The development of the export surplus reflects international competitiveness of the wood based sector in Germany but also its dependence on the world market.
 In particular the German foreign trade with wood and wood based products largely relies on semi-finished and finished products; especially the share of pulp and paper and paperboard is high.
 In contrast to this roundwood has only a small share on the total foreign trade.